Gross Income: What Is It And Why Is It Important?

 What Is Gross Income?

-Gross income is the starting point when filing your tax returns.
-Gross annual income accounts for these earnings in a year.
+Gross income is the starting point when filing your tax returns and it determines your federal income tax bracket.
+Annual gross income accounts for these earnings in a year.

-Sources Of Gross Income
+Gross Income Sources

-When calculating gross income, you need to include all sources.
+When calculating your gross income, you need to include all sources.
 Most people receive income from at least one of the following:

-- Tips received at your place of employment
+- Tips from your place of employment

 - Items sold online, or at a fair or venue, even as a hobby

-- Rental property income
+- Rental income

-- Any interest, dividends, and capital gains earned from investments
+- Capital gains from investments

-- Received alimony payments
+- Alimony payments

 - Pension payments

-Gross Vs. Net Income
+Adjusted Gross Income Definition

 - Student loan interest or tuition fees

-- Alimony paid
+- Alimony payments

-What Is Modified Adjusted Gross Income?
+Modified Adjusted Gross Income

 - Retirement fund and Social Security contributions